 Go to the MAPS page to see the maps of the current TIP, past TIP, and projects both under development or completed since 2005.

 The update of the Transportation Improvement Program (TIP) for Federal Fiscal Year (FY) 2021 through FY 2026 and the Air Quality Conformity Determination (AQCD) was adopted by the SKATS Policy Committee following a public hearing on May 26, 2020.
-The document is anticipated to become effective on October 1, 2020 upon approval by the governor and the US Department of Transportation and will remain in effect until September 30, 2024 or when superseded.
+The document became effective on October 1, 2020 and will remain in effect until September 30, 2024 or when superseded.

 FY 2021-2026 Transportation Improvement Program (TIP) Tables (Amended):